xxxAleksandrxxx/Automations/iOS Shortcuts/Duolingo companion/readme.md

 - Occasionally, the iOS recognition system may make errors and miss some letters.
 In such cases, you can try running the shortcut once or twice more, or simply move on.

 - Certain exercises may contain more than one sentence.
-In such instances, you'll be prompted to choose the correct number of sentences.
+In such cases you'll be prompted to choose the correct number of sentences (3 max).

 - If you activate the shortcut after you've answered and pressed "CHECK," the script will take the answer provided by DuoLingo and translate it.
-In certain instances, you might receive slightly different sentences which is kind of cool to me.
+In certain instances, you might receive slightly different sentences (which is kind of cool feature to me).

 - There are some exercises with sentences lacking punctuation marks at the end.
 In such cases, you may receive a sentence without proper structure.
-I haven't found a straightforward solution for this, so you can either skip these exercises or modify the script's logic and share it – that would be greatly appreciated.
+I haven't found a simple and straightforward solution for this, so you can either skip these exercises or modify the script's logic and share it – that would be greatly appreciated.

 I hope you will enjoy using this shortcut!